civil-society-dev/civilsociety.dev/content/articles/independent-technology/index.md

 _Government regulatory capture_ of technology often reinforces corporate power rather than constraining it.
 Complex regulatory frameworks crafted with industry input frequently protect incumbents while raising barriers to entry for smaller, independent alternatives.

 Public services increasingly rely on proprietary technologies, creating long-term vulnerabilities within _overdependent relationships_.
-When governments outsource core functions to proprietary platforms, they sacrifice sovereignty and create risky dependencies that undermine democratic accountability.
+When governments outsource core functions to proprietary platforms, they sacrifice self-determination and create risky dependencies that undermine democratic accountability.

 _Mass state surveillance_ undermines civil liberties and democratic processes.
-The capabilities revealed by Edward Snowden and subsequent whistleblowers demonstrate how digital infrastructure has enabled unprecedented monitoring of citizens, activists, and journalists without appropriate democratic oversight.
+The capabilities revealed by Edward Snowden and subsequent whistle-blowers demonstrate how digital infrastructure has enabled unprecedented monitoring of citizens, activists, and journalists without appropriate democratic oversight.

 National security justifications often mask anti-democratic control mechanisms.
 The post-9/11 expansion of digital surveillance, the current expansion of surveillance technologies in response to civil protests of immigration enforcement, and the ongoing use of security arguments to justify technological control demonstrate how nominal protection can lead to substantial harm.